 Hi!
 I am Sunny :)

-I am an incoming first year PhD in Computer Science at Princeton University.
+I am an incoming first year PhD in Computer Science at Princeton University, advised by Tom Griffiths.
 Previously, I graduated from Stanford University with a BS in Symbolic Systems (with honors and distinction, Phi Beta Kappa) and an MS in Computer Science.
-I was very fortunate to be advised by Dan Jurafsky and Robert Hawkins.
+At Stanford, I was very fortunate to be advised by Dan Jurafsky and Robert Hawkins.

-I am interested in the intersection between cognitive science and AI, specifically using insights about human cognition to build safe and more robust and interpretable AI systems that can benefit our long-term development.
+I am interested in cognitive science and AI, specifically using insights about human cognition to build safe and more robust and interpretable AI systems that can benefit our long-term development.

-Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), black tea, running, hiking and the outdoors, tennis and badminton, and any theory-of-mind board games (especially Avalon).
-One of my biggest dreams is to write an autobiographical fiction.
+Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), tea, fruits, running, hiking and the outdoors, tennis and badminton, and any theory-of-mind board games and card games.

 Recent Papers